 Yesterday evening we had friends over to our apartment for our weekly oomancy session.
-As I was sweeping the floor in anticipation of their arrival, I thought back to the first time I tried my hand at oomancy.
-Or maybe oomancy tried its hand at me: I had not intended to use the eggs for divination, but in retrospect it is hard for me to deny that divination took place.
+As I was sweeping the floor in anticipation of their arrival, I reflected upon the first time I tried my hand at oomancy.
+Or perhaps, I muse, oomancy tried its hand at me: I had not intended to use the eggs for divination, but does it not in retrospect seem possible—even likely—that divination took place?

 —Sorry: Oomancy is divination by means of eggs.
 Oo means ‘eggs’ (think ovo, but without the ‘v’), and mancy means ‘, divination by means of’.
 Put it together and you have ‘eggs, divination by means of’.
 I didn't know this either until about two weeks ago.

-If you have any experience with boiling eggs, you will know that there is no way to tell whether they are done (without cracking the egg open and thereby destroying the integrity of the boiled-egg experience): the only way to cook them the way you want to is to time them exactly.
-And if you know this, you will probably also know that haste and the desire to bend the passage of time are the enemy of exactitude.
+—You who are wise in egg-boiling will know that there is no way to test whether the eggs are done (without cracking the egg open and thereby destroying the integrity of the boiled-egg experience): the only way to cook them the way you want to is to time them exactly.
+You may also have the wisdom to know what I forgot: namely that a compulsive haste and a desire to bend the passage of time are inimical to exactitude.

-Thus, having shuffled in sheepishly to the room shortly after the service had ended, I revealed my breakfast-cargo, we arranged them on the table, and, upon my friend remarking that I had brought no implements with which to crack the eggs, I, at a loss, demonstrated my own traditional method of egg-cracking, namely, I knocked an egg firmly against my forehead, and smashed the runny undercooked egg all over my face.
+In any case, I arrived at the SUB, shuffling in sheepishly to the room shortly after the service had ended, and set my out breakfast-cargo on the table.
+Upon seeing the eggs, my friend remarked that I had brought no implements with which to crack them: I, to whom, although sympathetic towards this point, it would never had occurred to bring utensils for that purpose, could think of no course of action but to demonstrate my family’s traditional method of egg-cracking, namely, knocking the egg firmly against the forehead:—and smashed the runny, undercooked egg all over my face.

-My friend told me that, for his own part, his mirth more than made up for the loss of the eggs.
-I was embarrassed and bemused.
-At the time I drew from this experience only the narrowly practical lesson of hallowing the timing of the eggs.
+For my friend's part, he told me, his mirth more than made up for the loss of the eggs.
+As for me, I was embarrassed and bemused, and ascribed to the episode no more significance than as a lesson to hallow the timing of boiling eggs.
 Now, though, I am inclined to wonder: what mystical meaning did this ovum wish to communicate to me?
 Does a spiritual residue of its yolk still reside upon my forehead?
 What might the science of oomancy have to say about this event?
 Will I ever see clearly its true signification?